leanderthiele/voxelize/README.md

 ## The two flavours of the code <a name="flavours"/>

-*Voxelize* can be used in two flavours:
+*Voxelize* can be built and used in two flavours:
 * CPU-only;
 * CPU+GPU.